Articles

 You do everything manually, no automation, easy to mess up, and gets messy fast with 50+ games.

-Best for: Tiny collections of 20 games or fewer where you know everyone by name.
+Best for tiny collections of 20 games or fewer where you know everyone by name.

 Simple library software for small collections

-What it costs: Free for collections of 100 items or fewer.
+It is free for collections of 100 items or fewer.

 • Pros